microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 }
 ```

-If the additional processing failed, the service may delete the original resource if it is not usable in this state.
+If the additional processing failed, the service may delete the original resource if it is not usable in this state,
+but would have to clearly document this behavior.

 ### Long-running delete operation